SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 .. _Generics_ExtensionWithWhereClause:

-Extensions with a Generic Where Clause
+Extensions with a Generic where Clause
 --------------------------------------

 You can also use a generic ``where`` clause as part of an extension.